-Ostad Elahi’s written works published to date are Demonstration of the Truth (Borhan ol-Haqq, 1963), Knowing the Spirit (Marefat ol-Ruh, 1969), and Commentary on the Book of the Kings of Truth (Hashieh bar Haqq ol-Haqqayeq, 1967).
-Two volumes of his oral teachings entitled Traces of Truth (Asar ol-Haqq) have also been compiled and published through the efforts of his son Dr. Bahram Elahi.
+Ostad Elahi’s written works published to date are Demonstration of the Truth (Borhan ol-Haqq, 1963), Commentary on the Book of the Kings of Truth (Hashieh bar Haqq ol-Haqayeq, 1967), and Knowing the Spirit (Marefat ol-Ruh, 1969).
+Two volumes of his oral teachings entitled Traces of Truth (Asar ol-Haqq, 1978/1992) have also been compiled and published through the efforts of his son Bahram Elahi, MD.

 Published in 1963, Demonstration of the Truth presents the first authoritative and comprehensive treatise on the history, origins, beliefs, principles, rites, and tenets of the mystical order of the Ahl-e Haqq.

-This seminal work serves not only as a reference for researchers and Orientalists who wish to study the tenets of the Ahl-e Haqq, but also as a guide for the members of the Ahl-e Haqq community itself so that they can acquire a correct understanding of the source and origin of their order.
+This seminal work serves not only as a reference for researchers and Orientalists who wish to study the tenets of the Ahl-e Haqq, but also as a guide for the members of the Ahl-e Haqq community themselves so that they can acquire a correct understanding of the source and origins of their order.

 The publication of this work is considered an important milestone in the history of the Ahl-e Haqq because the order’s doctrines and principles had never before been compiled and codified.
 Over time, the tenets of the Ahl-e Haqq community—geographically dispersed throughout Iraq, Syria, Turkey, Azerbaijan, and Iran—have undergone multiple transformations as evidenced by variations in the observance of their traditional rituals, as well as disparities in their core beliefs.
 These differences have led to the separation of the community into individual (and often opposing) groups, each of which considers itself as the true followers of this order notwithstanding their disagreements.
 At the same time, the clandestine nature of their rites and rituals has rendered any efforts at a doctrinal unification difficult.

-In light of the internal disagreements among the Ahl-e Haqq community and the lack of awareness among its members of the fundamental principles and pillars of their order, a rigorous study aimed at clarifying the tenets of the Ahl-e Haqq appeared to be essential, especially since the works of some foreign scholars were exacerbating this confusion: “That which they [the Ahl-e Haqq] have concealed as secrets or were unable to make others comprehend due to their own illiteracy or ignorance has been disseminated in a humiliating and condescending manner by foreigners who have concurrently lodged unfounded accusations.”
-(Demonstration of the Truth)
+In light of the internal disagreements among the Ahl-e Haqq community and the lack of awareness among its members of the fundamental principles and pillars of their order, a rigorous study aimed at clarifying the tenets of the Ahl-e Haqq appeared to be essential, especially since the works of some foreign scholars were exacerbating this confusion.
+As Ostad writes: “That which they [the Ahl-e Haqq] have concealed as secrets or were unable to make others comprehend due to their own illiteracy or ignorance has been disseminated in a humiliating and condescending manner by foreigners who have concurrently lodged unfounded accusations.”

 Ostad Elahi conducted his research on the basis of a profound understanding of the sacred scriptures (Kalam) of the Ahl-e Haqq and other religions, especially Islam, as well as a thorough knowledge of hermeneutics.
 Thus, the various chapters of the book explain in detail subjects relating to the beliefs of the Ahl-e Haqq, including its cosmogony, clarification of its terminology, the principle of theophany, eschatology, and the various levels of the Truth.
 Throughout these chapters, the author describes the different stages of religion and focuses in particular on its spiritual and inward dimension.
 The appendix presents Ostad Elahi’s answers to the multitude of questions raised by readers after the publication of the first edition.